- Profit or Loss From Farming

 Don't deduct depreciation on your home, furniture or other personal items, land, livestock you bought or raised for resale, or other property in your inventory.

 For certain trees and vines, bearing fruits and nuts, planted or grafted after September 27, 2017, and before January 1, 2027, you may elect to claim the special depreciation allowance at the time they were planted or grafted.
+Additional property placed in service in 2019 may qualify for the special depreciation allowance.
 See the Instructions for Form 4562 for more information.

 For information about depreciation and the section 179 deduction, see Pub.
 946 and chapter 7 of Pub.
 225. For details on the special depreciation allowance, see chapter 3 of Pub.
 946.